 What Isn't Maltreatment: Understanding the Boundaries of Safe Care

 Maltreatment, encompassing child abuse and neglect, is a devastating reality for far too many.
 Understanding what constitutes maltreatment is crucial for protecting vulnerable individuals.
-However, equally important is understanding what doesn't constitute maltreatment.
 This article will explore various actions and situations that are often mistakenly perceived as maltreatment, clarifying the boundaries between acceptable parenting/caregiving practices and genuinely harmful behavior.
+That said, equally important is understanding what doesn't constitute maltreatment.
 We'll examine common misconceptions and provide a comprehensive overview of what constitutes safe and healthy care.

 Understanding the Core Components of Maltreatment